mrcgrtz/jquery-externalize/README.md

 # Externalize

 Externalize is a jQuery plugin which unobtrusively adds external window creation to a bunch of links.
-Also, it’s ridiculously small (< 1kB).
+Also, it’s ridiculously small (< 1kB) and supports AMD.

 ## Options